zipvilization/Zipvilization/status/index.md

 **STATUS: CORE COMPLETE / 10/10**

-The relationship between blockchain blocks, biological cycles and territorial maturity is closed.

-The mathematical model is part of the canonical core.
+The relationship between blockchain blocks, biological cycles, Zip emergence and territorial maturity is part of the canonical core.

 The fundamental biological cycle is:

 > **1 cycle = 65,536 blocks**

+Maturity begins at the primary territorial level.

+A Farm contains:

+**8 Tiles**

+and therefore has capacity for:

+**8 Zips**.

+Its Zips emerge progressively through biological cycles until the primary territorial unit is complete.

+The base progression is:

+**1 Zip → 2 Zips → 3 Zips → ... → 8 Zips**

+When the eighth Zip has emerged, the Farm has completed its primary biological development.

+The Farm is mature.

+If sufficient Territory exists for a higher territorial level, development can then continue at the next scale.

+Higher-level development therefore builds on primary territorial maturity rather than replacing it.

-The canonical maturity milestones are:
+The canonical cumulative maturity milestones are:

 **Farm — 524,288 blocks**